Roosevelt Island, New York City, US

 Contractors involved with the new university construction

-Forest City Ratner Companies was selected as the master developer for the Phase 1.
+Forest City Ratner Companies was selected as the master developer for Phase one.
 Tishman Construction is providing pre-construction services to support the campus development.

 The First Academic Building was designed by Morphosis, in association with Arup.
 Forest City Ratner will develop the building.
 Barr & Barr is constructing the building.